-Graduation requirements for the Bachelor of Journalism and Media Communication are the following:
+Graduation requirements for the Bachelor of Arts in the faculty of Arts and Sciences are the following:

 - Students must have completed a minimum of 5 semesters beginning with the sophomore class - Students must complete their degrees in a maximum of six calendar years if they began with the sophomore class.
-Students who fail to complete their degree programs within this specified time must petition the Faculty of Journalism and Media Communication Academic and Curriculum Committee for an extension - Completion of a minimum of 91, or 96 credits, depending on major, for students who enter as sophomores - 36 credits of general educational courses - A cumulative average of at least 70 in major courses - When a student repeats a course, the highest grade obtained in the course is used in computing the student's average for graduation purposes.
+Students who fail to complete their degree programs within this specified time must petition the Faculty of Arts and Sciences Academic and Curriculum Committee for an extension - Completion of a minimum of 91, or 96 credits, depending on major, for students who enter as sophomores - 36 credits of general educational courses - Acumulative average of at least 70 in major courses - When a student repeats a course, the highest grade obtained in the course is used in computing the student's average for graduation purposes.
 The student may repeat any course he/she chooses.